All Episodes

 This is what it is.

-Whatever happened to people paying for their own stuff.
+Whatever happened to people paying for their own stuff?

-What they'll ever have to that concept.
+What thing will ever happen to that concept?

 If you want to go talk to a doctor about the end of life, if you want to get a counselor, then do it.